gauravdangi/Data_Structure/Trie Data Structure/ReadMe.md

 ### Automatic Command completion
 When using an operating system such as Unix, we type in system commands to accomplish certain tasks.
+We can simply the task of typing in commands by providing a command completion facility which automatically types in the command suffix once the user has typed in a long enough prefix to uniquely identify the command.
+For instance, once the letters psi have been entered, we know that the command must be psidtopgm because there is only one command that has the prefix psi.

 ------------------------------------------------------------------------------